Pratt & Whitney Canada JT15D

 The Pratt & Whitney Canada JT15D is a small turbofan engine built by Pratt & Whitney Canada.
 It was introduced in 1971 at 2200 lbf thrust, and has since undergone a series of upgrades to just over 3000 lbf thrust in the latest versions.
 It is the primary powerplant for a wide variety of smaller jet aircraft, notably business jets.

 Design and development

-When it first ran in 1967 the JT15D was rare among turbofan engines in that it uses a centrifugal compressor as its high-pressure stage.
+The JT15D was first run in 1967.
+Its use of a centrifugal compressor as the high-pressure stage in a turbofan engine was followed in 1970 by the Garrett TFE731.
+The fan for the original JT15D-1 was aerodynamically scaled to 75 lb/sec using the much larger JT9D fan.